lipezz/lipezz/README.md

-👋 Hi, I'm an IT Consultant, with experience in software development and devops 🌌
+👋 Software development and Devops 🌌